 Other users have pointed out that, based on her weight and height, she was just hovering on the edge of being “overweight,” according to BMI (Body Mass Index) charts.
 But her photos (both before and after) and reported lifestyle are proof that, for a lot of people, weight and height alone aren’t accurate measures of overall health.
 In fact, for a lot of us, they mostly just lead to confusion between “healthy” and “skinny,” and another way to knock down our self-esteem.

 We’ve heard from doctors before that BMI isn’t the best way to evaluate fitness or health.
-As Dr. Brooke Kalanick explained for a previous article:
+As Dr. Brooke Kalanick, co-author of “Ultimate You: A 4-Phase Total Body Makeover for Women Who Want Maximum Results” explained in a previous article:

 BMI can be misleading if you are say a short, muscular female – you’ll appear “fatter” than you are, as BMI is merely a calculation using height and weight (weight not being necessarily a good indicator of “fat”).